pudly/schmopera-hugo/content/articles/Monstrous Child.md

 youtube_url = ""

 +++
-"It's a teenage coming-of-age story, but she happens to be a half-dead, half-alive goddess who lives in the Norse underworld," says composer Gavin Higgins of his new opera, _The Monstrous Child_.
+"It's a teenage coming-of-age story, but she happens to be a half-dead, half-alive goddess who lives in the Norse Underworld," says composer Gavin Higgins of his new opera, _The Monstrous Child_.

+* opera's origins, Simon's book, quick ROH commission
+* got into opera, brass band tradition, learning about voices
+* finishing orchestration

 I find orchestration is a bit liek puzzle-solving (**like finding how to make the sound you want with the instruments available**)